sharedstreets/sharedstreets-ref-system/README.md

 ## Introduction

 SharedStreets data standards are a way to uniquely identify any street in world.
-SharedStreets makes maps connectable, and allows quick porting of data between different street representations, whether data linked to OpenStreetMap, or propreitary internal GIS or commerical basemaps.
+SharedStreets makes maps connectable, and allows quick porting of data between different street representations, whether data linked to OpenStreetMap, a city-managed GIS system, or a commerical basemap.

 Cities today depend on geographic information systems (GIS) to collect and share street data, but this process requires users to agree on a map, or to use predefined, and often proprietary IDs to describe streets.

-This limits the potential for collaboration and data sharing between government agencies and with the private sector.
-And use of proprietary maps and identification systems can undermine cities’ ability to use and share critical information about public streets.
+This limits the potential for collaboration and data sharing between government agencies, and with the private sector.
+And use of proprietary maps and identification systems can undermine cities’ ability to use and share critical public information about streets.

 SharedStreets provides a global, non-proprietary system for describing streets, designed to incorporate any source of street-linked data.
 This allows public and private entities to communicate with clarity and precision about streets while ensuring full compatibility with organizations’ internal map data.